 What are hurricane shutters?

-Hurricane shutters, also known as storm shutters, window shutters, etc. are impact resistant coverings that create a barrier on the outside of your home.
+Hurricane shutters, also known as storm shutters, window shutters, etc. are impact resistant coverings that create a barrier on the outside of your home, condo or mobile home.
+They are a functional form of exterior shutters.
 They protect the weak and vulnerable parts of your Florida home against the potential dangers of hurricanes, tropical storms and other severe weather.
+These vulnerable areas include your windows, glass and sliding patio doors, patios, lanai, etc.

 Because they are impact resistant they can protect your windows, doors and screens from high wind gusts and flying debris that would otherwise cause damage.

-To learn more read our article on An Intro to Hurricane Shutters.
+To learn more about them make sure to read our article on An Intro to Hurricane Shutters.

 Do you need hurricane shutters?